mnmnotmail/website/faq.md

    the author is concerned about the benefits of encryption to bad actors.

    E2EE is not as important for TMTP as it is for SMTP.
-   The latter is designed for a network with intermittent backbones.
-   When the Internet was emerging, its constituent networks weren't online continuously, therefore email between networks had to be stored until the next relay node was accessible.
+   When the Internet was emerging, its constituent networks weren't online continuously, therefore email between networks had to be stored at each relay node until the next one was accessible.
-   That exposes the message contents to every node in the path, regardless of any encryption at the transport layer, e.g. SSL/TLS.
+   That exposes the message content to every node in the path, regardless of any encryption at the transport layer, e.g. SSL/TLS.
-   TMTP simply assumes a robust Internet backbone.
+   TMTP (like HTTP) simply assumes a robust Internet.

 1. Why doesn't TMTP offer federation between servers?

-   It isn't necessary.
+   It isn't necessary, and it would open an easily exploited security hole.
+   Even federation that requires mutual consent by the two sites' administrators allows members of another site to impersonate members of your site.

-   When you receive a message, you need to know _who has control over the sender's alias_ (i.e. stated identity).
+   When you receive an invitation to correspond, you need to know who has control over the sender's alias (i.e. stated identity).
-   If it's my company, it's trustworthy.
-If it's a vendor, it may not be.
+   If it's my organization, it's trustworthy.
+   If it's a vendor I buy from, it may not be.
-   If it's a semi-public site which verifies real-life identities, do you trust the verification?
+   If it's a semi-public service that verifies real-life identities, do you trust its verification?

-   There are many better ways to let people make contact with folks they've newly, or never, met.
-   Making virtually everyone on the Internet accessible to everyone else is dangerous.
+   See also #3, re universal identity.

 1. How does TMTP support mobile clients with variable-quality Internet connections?